-Regular diabetic training sessions will be arranged for key staff by the Specialists Nurse.
+Regular diabetic training sessions will be arranged for key staff by the Specialists Healthcare Practitioner.

-The school delivers regular training on dealing with common medical conditions, eg asthma, anaphylaxis and use of adrenaline auto-injectors on a regular basis.
+The school delivers regular training to key staff members, on dealing with common medical conditions, e.g. asthma, anaphylaxis and use of adrenaline auto-injectors on a regular basis.